Mosizamani/AAI-500-project/README.md

 6. Recommendations for Future Work
 To build upon this analysis, the following improvements are recommended:

+**✅ COMPLETED IMPROVEMENTS:**

-Use k-Fold Cross-Validation: Implement cross-validation to obtain a more robust and reliable measure of model performance.
+**Cross-Validation Implementation**: Replaced single train-test split with 5-fold stratified cross-validation to obtain more robust and reliable model performance estimates.
+See `analysis_utils.py` for implementation.

+**Modular Code Organization**: Extracted reusable functions from the notebook into `analysis_utils.py` module with proper data validation, error handling, and consistent API design.

+**Automated Testing**: Added comprehensive unit tests in `test_analysis.py` to ensure code reliability and data integrity validation.

+**Development Environment**: Created `requirements.txt` for reproducible dependency management and GitHub Actions workflow for automated testing.

+**REMAINING FUTURE WORK:**

 Explore Advanced Models: Employ tree-based models like Random Forest or XGBoost, which can capture non-linear relationships and feature interactions automatically.